Nasruddin/spring-boot-based-microservices/README.md

 # spring-boot-based-microservices

 Basic skeleton for Spring Boot Microservices.
 It includes spring spring security for basic Auth.
-Zuul is also implemented as an API gateway.
+Spring cloud gateway is also implemented as an Edge Service.
 Lots of the spring cloud component integrated.